When Does a Company Need An Audit?

 You may need an audit if your company is large enough and has a turnover of £10.2 million or more.
 Most private companies that need an audit will need a statutory audit if they meet two of the following:

 Smaller companies don’t need to worry about compulsory audits but they’re not always exempt.
 Under the small companies regime these businesses can disclose less information in their financial statements but must still comply with certain regulatory requirements.
+Under the small companies regime, certain financial reporting frameworks and auditing requirements are only applicable under specific conditions.
 If shareholders who own 10% or more of your business formally request an audit you’ll have to do one by law regardless of whether you meet the above criteria or not.

 An audit will also be required if your company’s articles of association require it – but you can change this with shareholder approval.